Franklin Gothic Trading Cards

 • Period-inspired colors and textures

-• Back-of-card stats formatted like baseball cards (e.g. Debut Year, Position, Team, Did You Know facts)
+• Back-of-card typeface stats formatted like baseball cards (e.g. Debut Year, Position, Team, Did You Know facts)

-“Baseball and vintage card design have always held a special place in my heart—there’s a magic in their texture, history, and storytelling.
-Combining that with the challenge of honoring Franklin Gothic, a true giant in American typography, pushed me to create something that felt both nostalgic and respectful.
-It wasn’t just about design—it was about preserving the spirit of a classic.” — Brian Haitz
+“Baseball and vintage card design have always held a special place in my heart—there’s magic in their texture, history, and storytelling.
+Combining that with the challenge of honoring Franklin Gothic, a true giant in American typography, pushed me to create something that felt both nostalgic and useful.
+It wasn’t just about a retro design—it was about preserving the spirit of a classic.” — Brian Haitz

 The Star Player: Franklin Gothic